ArturKozak/layoutManager/README.md

   `final String? label = the name of the cloud function;`<br>
   `final Colour backgroundColor = colour for the transition;`<br>
   `final Widget responseWidget = the main widget to display if there is no data from the database;` <br>
+  `final Function(bool)? onLimitedLayoutChanged = state monitoring, the bool value can be used in controllers, for example, to show or not the AppBar;` <br>